-Designed to develop beginning algebra skills, including the fundamental concepts of operating within the real number system, working with first degree equations in one unknown, identifying and evaluating functions, factoring of and multiplication of polynomials, and working with algebraic fractions, linear equations and graphs, systems of linear equalities, exponents and radicals, quadratic equations, and applications.
+Presents beginning algebra skills, including first-degree equations in one variable, identifying and evaluating functions, factoring and operations on polynomials, rational expressions, linear equations and graphs, systems of linear equations, exponents, quadratic equations, and applications.
 Units do not apply to the associate degree.